Adashaw77/p8105_final_project/finalreport.md

 Statistical analyses
 --------------------

+We built two multilinear regression models, investigating the association between asthma rate and tree density, sulfur dioxide SO2 and poverty level for children from 0 to 4 years old and children from 5 to 14 years old.
+We assumed no interactions existed between each variable.

 ``` r
 # mlr showing the relationship between asthma rate of kids from 0 to 4 years and tree density, so2 levels, percent of the children under 5 years living in the poverty areas